Ending Global Sprawl: Mix Uses and Users

 Mixed-use — the intermingling of residential, commercial, civic services, and workplace opportunities — guarantees access to amenities and services that are close to where people live.
 Mixed users means providing housing and services for a complete range of incomes and household types.
-A certain level of both types of mix allows residents to access important amenities without traveling far distances, thus saving time, decreasing car use, improving quality of life, and integrating a complete, inclusive community.
+A certain level of both types of mix allows residents to access important amenities without travelling far distances, thus saving time, decreasing car use, improving quality of life, and integrating a complete, inclusive community.
 This is especially important for developments with elderly or children, as it is more difficult for them to travel independently, especially in areas with wide roads dominated by cars.
-Mixed-use districts and neighborhoods should be established in a city master plan to seamlessly combine TODs, major commercial areas, and residential districts.
+Mixed-use districts and neighbourhoods should be established in a city master plan to seamlessly combine TODs, major commercial areas, and residential neighbourhoods.

 In the private sector, developers often lack incentives or zoning to engage in mixed-use development, which is harder to finance, permit and market.
-In addition, lack of commercial property management in residential areas often results in mixed-use areas that are too noisy, dirty, or plagued with vacancies.
-While mixed-use neighborhoods require more attention in terms of management and planning for larger developers, they can increase property values, strengthen community, and improve economic growth for the area.
+In addition, lack of commercial property management in residential areas often results in mixed-use neighbourhoods that are too noisy, dirty, or plagued with vacancies.
+While mixed-use neighbourhoods require more attention in terms of management and planning for larger developers, they can increase property values, strengthen community, and improve economic growth for the area.

 Diversity is key to a successful mixed-use development.
-Achieving complete life-cycle neighborhoods include mixing social housing, affordable rental, first-time low-cost home ownership, larger family housing, empty nester condos, and senior housing.
+Achieving complete life-cycle neighbourhoods include mixing social housing, affordable rental, first-time low-cost home ownership, larger family housing, empty nester condos, and senior housing.
 The challenge is that each is produced and marketed by specialists with differing financing, zoning and construction types.
 Appropriate planning, financing, inclusionary requirements, and organic building opportunities can support integrating differing incomes and age groups.